ShrimpGod519/O-ORV-Reader/formatting.md

 ### System Window
 - Use `+` before and after text for system messages.
-- adding a line inside `[...]` turns it jnto the title of the window
+- adding a line inside `[...]` turns it into the title of the window
 - These appear as windows shown to the incarnations.
 - Example:
 ```